CumulusNetworks/docs/content/cumulus-netq-24/Cumulus-NetQ-CLI-User-Guide/Monitor-Container-Environment.md

                                                                                     er14 server21 server
                                                                                     22

-To filter the list, you can specify the hostname of the master before the `show` command:
+To filter the list, you can specify the hostname of a master:

     cumulus@switch:~$ netq server11 show kubernetes cluster
     Matching kube_cluster records: